 - (a) Each notice shall provide the following information:

 - (1) Time of hearing

 - (2) Place of hearing

 - (3) Purpose of request

 - (4) Location of property

 - (5) Present zoning

 - (6) Proposed zoning

-- (b) Newspaper Notice.
-Newspaper notice shall be published at least 15 days before but not more than 45 days before the date of the Planning Commission and the Mayor and City Council public hearings.
-In addition to the notice contents required by Section 94-242 - Public Notice Hearings, notice of all property owner-initiated Amendments shall identify the property's existing and proposed zoning classification.
+- (b) Newspaper notice.
+Newspaper notice shall be published at least 30 days before but not more than 45days before the date of the Mayor and City Council public hearings.

-- (c) Posted Notice.
-Posted notice (signs) shall be posted at least 15 days before but not more than 45 days before the date of the public hearing before the Mayor and City Council.
-City initiated text amendments of the Zoning Ordinance shall not require posting of any signs.
+- (c) Posted notice.
+Posted notice (signs) shall be posted at least 30 days before but not more than 45 days before the date of the public hearing before the Mayor and City Council.
+City-initiated amendments shall not require posting of any signs.

+- (d) Property owner notice.
+Mailed notice shall be made via USPS to the owner(s) of record on the Pickens County tax assessor online database at the time of the mailing at least 30 days but not more than 45 days before the date of the City Council public